AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/batch.md

 * `BatchGetItem` - Read multiple items from one or more tables.
 * `BatchWriteItem` -  Put or delete multiple items in one or more tables.

-EfficientDynamoDb automatically delays and retries in case if batch operation returned unprocessed items, which can happen when provisioned throughput is exceeded, size limit reached, or internal DynamoDB error occurred.
+EfficientDynamoDb automatically delays and retries if the batch operation returns unprocessed items, which can happen when provisioned throughput is exceeded, the size limit is reached, or an internal DynamoDB error occurred.

 ## BatchGetItem